leonzh2k/EditBuffer/README.md

 * [References](#references)

 ## Introduction
 In my C class I was tasked to implement an edit buffer.
 An edit buffer is commonly used in text editors.
-There were a few data structures I could use to accomplish this task with; I went with a [gap buffer](https://en.wikipedia.org/wiki/Gap_buffer).
+There were a few data structures I could use to accomplish this task with; I went with a <a href="https://en.wikipedia.org/wiki/Gap_buffer" target="_blank">gap buffer</a>.

 ## Setup
 ### On Windows